yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 have made the results better.
 I'd be happy to receive your email with any feedback on the technical (and non-technical) contents of this article.

 Now, before we get to the core of the problem, here's the last bit of context.
-In late 2022 and early 2023, a startup company I worked for was about to get funding, and we wanted to warm up the programming team on a thing we knew we are going to need, before fanning out and developing the rest.
+In early 2023, a startup company I worked for was about to get funding, and we wanted to warm up the programming team on a thing we knew we are going to need, before fanning out and developing the rest.
 The goal of the company was to give real estate developers tools to procedurally generate housing architecture.
-This housing was supposed to meet the developer's criteria, such as yields, a correct mix of functions and apartment sizes, aesthetics, as well as spatial instructions (e.g. build here but not there, build in this shape...).
+This housing was supposed to meet the developer's criteria, such as yields, mix of functions and apartment sizes, aesthetics, as well as spatial instructions (e.g. build here but not there, build in this shape...).
 We assumed that to generate the architecture, there would be a computer learning process.
 As it is with learning processes, they need to get feedback on their results from one iteration that can be fed into the next, gradually improving the results.
 Architecture is a very high-dimensional problem space.
-A house is definitely not just any "house shaped" geometry, and before we can enter the realm of architecture, there's structural engineering, business, regulatory and legal criteria that a house must satisfy.
+A house is definitely not just any "house shaped" geometry, and before we even enter the realm of architecture, there's structural engineering, business, regulatory and legal criteria that a house must satisfy.
 For such a tall order, we assumed that even a smartly designed learning algorithm will have to do many iterations, getting feedback from a myriad of evaluators (structural, sunlight/daylight, accoustic, business, legal) until it reaches a solution.

 (TODO(jt): Include GIF here?)

 So we generate stuff, evaluate, generate new stuff, evaluate, and so on, until eventually we stop after either all criteria are satisfied, no significant improvement can be found, or we exceeded our computational budget.
-And because the problem is going to be hard, we need to use that budget well to squeeze in as many iterations as possible.
+And because the problem is going to be hard, we need to use that budget well.
 At the time we weren't quite sure whether we need to be fast so that we have a shot at being quasi-realtime, or to at least finish the computation overnight on a powerful hardware [1].

 [1]: The state as of me leaving the company is that for small scenes it took seconds to get something, and minutes to get something useful.
 This degraded to having to do overnight runs for